1Genevieve/Survival-Analysis/README.md

 ## Tests of the Proportional Hazards Assumption

-Schoenfeld test for Example 1:
+Martingale test (for continuous predictors) for Example 1:
 ```
 ap <- cox.zph(cox)
 print(ap)